blinklet/learning/pelican-static-site/host-static-web-site.md

 Add a [*.gitignore* file](https://git-scm.com/docs/gitignore) so you do not track the Python environment files and other Python infrastructure with the web site source code.

-Get the Python Gitignore file from [GitHub's gitignore repository](https://github.com/github/gitignore).
-It comes with the *env/* directory already configured to ignore.
+Get the *Python.gitignore* file from [GitHub's gitignore repository](https://github.com/github/gitignore).
+It comes with the *env/* directory already configured to be ignored.

 ```bash
 $ wget https://raw.githubusercontent.com/github/gitignore/main/Python.gitignore